TL;DR (quick summary)

 - You’ll learn how to cold stratify acorns in the fridge, when to plant them, and how to care for the seedling.

-- We cover substrate, temperature, watering and light so your oak sapling actually survives past the cute stage.
+- We cover substrate, temperature, watering and light so your oak sapling survives past the cute stage.

-- This is a long-term project: your oak will be a proper tree in a few years, but the journey from one acorn is pretty amazing.
+- This is a long-term project: your oak will be a proper tree in a few years, but the journey from one acorn is amazing.

-In this guide, I’ll walk you through exactly how to grow an oak tree from an acorn: how to stratify it in the fridge, when to plant it, and how to care for the seedling so it doesn’t die after the first set of leaves.
+If you love oak trees and timelapse videos, this one is for you.
+I grew an oak tree from a single acorn and filmed the whole process as a 195-day timelapse — a surprisingly emotional journey, watching a hard little acorn turn into a real baby tree.
+Below I walk you through exactly how to grow an oak tree from an acorn: how to stratify it in the fridge, when to plant it, and how to care for the seedling so it doesn’t die after the first set of leaves.

-Step 1: Cold Stratification – Preparing the Acorn
+Step 1: cold stratification — preparing the acorn

 Many oak species need a cold period (called stratification) before they germinate.
 In nature that’s winter.
 Indoors, we fake winter with your fridge.

-First I chose a healthy, plump acorn – no holes, no mold, no cracks.
+First I chose a healthy, plump acorn — no holes, no mould, no cracks.
 Then I wrapped it in a damp paper towel, put everything into a zip bag and placed it in the fridge at about 4–5°C (39–41°F).

 The key points for cold stratifying your acorn: